<< Yesterday

 1999 The Braves stroll into a World Series berth with their 10-9 walk-off victory against the Mets at Turner Field in Game 6 of the NLCS.
 Atlanta has their ticket punched to the Fall Classic when Kenny Rogers issues a base on balls to Andruw Jones with the bases loaded and one out in the bottom of the 11th inning to force Gerald Williams in with the winning run.

-2000 Dusty Baker, who led the Giants to a National League West flag with baseball's best record (97-65), reaches an agreement with the Giants on a two-year contract extension.
+2000 Dusty Baker, who led the Giants to a National League West flag with baseball's best record (97-65), agrees with the Giants on a two-year contract extension.
 The pact makes the two-time National League Manager of the Year the second-highest-paid skipper in the majors.

 2002 Giants' designated hitter Tsuyoshi Shinjo becomes the first Japanese-born player to appear in the World Series.
 The Osaka native gets a hit in his three trips to the plate in the team's 4-3 victory over the Angels in Game 1 of the Fall Classic.